 Renowned museum consultant and researcher Beverly Serrell and a group of museum professionals from the Chicago area have developed a generalizable framework by which the quality of museum exhibitions can be judged from a visitor-centered perspective.
 Using criteria such as comfort, engagement, reinforcement, and meaningfulness, they have produced a useful tool for other museum professionals to better assess the effectiveness of museum exhibitions and thereby to improve their quality.
-An attached CD includes a brief video demonstrating the Excellent Judges process and provides additional illustrations and information for the reader.
+The downloadable resources include a brief video demonstrating the Excellent Judges process and provides additional illustrations and information for the reader.
 Tested in a dozen institutions by the research team, this step-by-step approach to judging exhibitions will be of great value to museum directors, exhibit developers, and other museum professionals.

 "Taking part in the Excellent Judges process has been the most effective, least expensive (in time or money) professional development I have ever done.
 It provides the framework for me to visit other shows I would probably miss, critique them in a predictable and repeatable way so that I can develop criteria for excellence, and generate conversation with colleagues from whom I learn different perspectives." - Kitty Connolly, Huntington Library